seadowg/travel-guides/sf-guide.md

 ### The Ferry Building (The Embarcadero around Market St.)

 This building is a really cool place to hang out and look at the bay and the bridge.
-I'd recommend getting some clam chowder from Hog Island Oyster Co.
+I'd recommend getting some clam chowder from Hog Island Oyster Company.
 The Slanted Door does a great cocktail also.

 ### Golden Gate Park